TibbersDriveMustang/Video-Streaming-Server-and-Client/README.md

                         * Use the Session ID returned in the SETUP response
                         * Not put the Transport header in this request
                         * Read the server`s` response

+                    *** Must insert CSeq header in every request you send Which starts at 1 and incremented by one for each request you send